THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 - Keyboard
 - Camera
 - Sleep / Wake ( lid, timed & manual sleep seem to function fine but button appears to be problematic even though power awake works)
-- FAN Operates automatically on Cold/Warm boot and after sleep (Must use EFI release version 0.1.0 or higher)
+- FAN now operates automatically on Cold/Warm boot and after sleep.
 - TrackPoint
 - HDMI / Type-C
+- Windows boot from OpenCore
-- TouchScreen / Stylus ( double click doesnt work and non-functional on mojave )
+- TouchScreen / Stylus (double click doesnt work and non-functional on mojave)
 - Internal Wi-Fi (use the heliport app to join networks just like the built in wireless and check "load at login" to autostart it if u would like...if u want to connect to your home internet automatically then u will need to edit the info.plist of the itlwm.kext with your ssid and password)

-## Fixes in progress but not released
+## Planned Fixes in progress

 - Accelerometer (likely will not have full support but may allow for a triggered rotate when keyboard flipped)
 - Auto shut off of Keyboard when flipped into tablet mode
 - Additional resolutions on internal monitor (may not be possible, so don't get your hopes up yet)
-- Windows boot support from OpenCore
 - Native Brightness Key Activation
 - Native Sleep Button support